zliucz/animate-your-word/README.md

 ## Tips:

-If your animation remain the same with the original letter's shape or deviate too much from the original letter shape, please set a lower/higher `--perceptual_weight`.
+If your animation remains the same with the original letter's shape or deviate too much from the original letter shape, please set a lower/higher `--perceptual_weight`.

 If your want the animation too be less/more geometrically similar to the original letter, please set a lower/higher `--angles_w`.